 You don’t have be bankrolled by Google to have a good time in this city.
+In fact, there are tons of cheap date ideas in San Francisco.
 Whether you’d rather belly up to a fleet of food trucks or make out against a scenic backdrop, these date ideas include some of the best things to do in San Francisco, and won’t empty your wallet.
 Still pinching pennies?
-Check out this list of gratis sights, attractions and museums.
+Check out this list of free things to do in SF, like sights, attractions and museums.

-On chilly nights, head to Shanghai Dumpling King.
-The lights are bright and the tables are crowded, but these steaming dumplings are among the best in the city.
+The lights are fluorescent and the tables are cramped, but the steaming dumplings at Shanghai Dumpling King are among the best in the city.
 The specialty is xiao long bao, or soup dumplings ($6–$9 for 10).
 Round out your meal with an order of sugar egg puffs—fluffy, hot-from-the-fryer doughnuts.
-Then mosey over to Simple Pleasures Cafe (3434 Balboa St at 35th St, 415-387-4022), a neighborhood coffee shop where you can catch free live music by local bands three or four times a week.
+Eat your fill then walk over to Simple Pleasures Cafe (3434 Balboa St), an old-school neighborhood coffee shop where you can catch free live music.